Bethenny Frankel Was Reportedly Fighting With Producers Before Leaving ‘RHONY’

 “For all the things the network has done for Bethenny, it was a slap in the face,” the insider said.

-Still, they kept the reality star on the show because she consistently creates entertaining television during her multiple seasons on the show.
-Which is why it was all the more shocking with Frankel revealed that she wasn’t going to continue with the Housewives franchise any longer.
+Still, they kept the reality star on the series because she had consistently created entertaining television during her multiple seasons on the show.
+That could be why it was all the more shocking when Frankel revealed that she wasn’t going to continue with the Housewives franchise any longer.
 Apparently, some people were further upset by Frankel’s statement that she was leaving the show.

 “People are shocked, because she is the one who drove the show into all the drama and arguments,” the insider claimed.
 “Now she is saying she doesn’t want to be part of it.”